ricbencar/xyz2dxf/README.md

       point location in barycentric interpolation).

    3. Creates a regular grid spanning the data extent (with a margin for extrapolation).
-      For each grid cell:
-         - Performs barycentric interpolation using the triangle that contains the grid point to produce an initial z-value.
+      For each grid cell performs barycentric interpolation using the triangle that contains the grid point to produce an initial z-value.

    4. Applies bicubic (Catmull–Rom) interpolation on the grid to smooth the surface.